ryoe/ryoe.github.io/source/_posts/2016-06-01-fun-with-time-zones-in-rails.markdown

 ```ruby
 # default time zone is UTC
 config.time_zone = "Eastern Time (US & Canada)"
 ```

-In practice though, it's best to leave the system default UTC.
+In practice, it's best to leave the system time zone set to UTC.
 Instead, we can use Rails **`Time.use_zone`** to override Ruby **`Time.zone`** inside a block.
 Once block execution completes, the original time zone is restored.

 ```ruby
 # doing stuff in UTC...